Summary

 - an unpleasant odour

-Men usually don’t develop symptoms, but they may be carriers of the infection.
-Symptoms in men may include a discharge from the penis and burning during urination.
+People with a penis usually don’t develop symptoms, but they may be carriers of the infection.
+Some may experience discharge from the penis and burning during urination.

-For men, a swab is taken from the penis if discharge is present.
-Otherwise, a urine sample can be collected.
+If you have a penis, a swab is taken if discharge is present.
+Otherwise, a urine sample can be collected and tested.

-- metronidazole (Flagyl) – a single dose, taken with food
+- metronidazole (Flagyl) – a single dose, 400 mg oral tablet twice daily for 7 days, taken with food (for people with a vagina)

-Avoid drinking alcohol during treatment and for 48 hours after taking metronidazole, or for 72 hours after taking tinidazole.
+Avoid drinking alcohol during treatment and for 48 hours after taking metronidazole.

 - nausea or an upset stomach